Cross-Entropy Based Importance Sampling for Stochastic Simulation Models: Background

 As the name suggests, the right-hand sides of the `updating' equations \eqref{eq:alpha_updating}, \eqref{eq:mu_updating}, \eqref{eq:sigma_updating} involve $\boldsymbol{\theta} = \left(\alpha_1,\ldots,\alpha_k, \boldsymbol{\mu}_1, \ldots, \boldsymbol{\mu}_k, \boldsymbol{\Sigma}_1,\ldots, \boldsymbol{\Sigma}_k \right)$ either explicitly or implicitly through $\gamma_{ij}$.
 As such, the updating equations are interlocking with each other and cannot be solved analytically.
 Thus, by starting with an initial value for $\boldsymbol{\theta}$ on the right-hand sides of the updating equations, the left-hand sides are computed and plugged back to the right-hand sides iteratively until the convergence is reached.
 This optimization procedure is a version of the EM algorithm that alternates between the expectation step (computing $\gamma_{ij}$) and the maximization step (updating $\boldsymbol{\theta}$). }

 A common challenge in using GMM to approximate the IS density is balancing between the estimated model's KL divergence (a closeness measure between the approximated IS density and the optimal one) and the model complexity.
 The studies \cite{botev2013, Wang2015, kurtz2013} that consider mixture models point out the difficulty associated with the choice of the number of mixture components, $k$.
-They either assume that $k$ is given \cite{botev2013, kurtz2013} or follow a rule of thumb based on ``some understanding of the structure of the problem at hand'' \cite{Wang2015}.
-Overcoming the need of picking $k$ a priori when using GMM to approximate the optimal DIS density, Choe \citep{Choe2017} proposes the cross-entropy information criterion (CIC) to select $k$ automatically.
+They either assume that $k$ is given \cite{botev2013, kurtz2013} or follow a rule of thumb based on ``some understanding of the structure of the problem at hand'' \cite{Wang2015}. {More recently, an effective, but heuristic, clustering algorithm is also used to determine $k$ \cite{GEYER201915}}.
+Overcoming the need of picking $k$ a priori when using GMM to approximate the optimal DIS density, Choe \citep{Choe2017} proposes the cross-entropy information criterion (CIC) to select $k$ automatically with a theoretical guarantee (\textit{i.e.}, CIC is an asymptotically unbiased estimator of the true cross-entropy).